Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When you create the GKE cluster, choose the Allow full access to all Cloud APIs option under 'Access scopes'.
 - [ ] Create a service account, and give it access to Cloud Storage.
 Create a P12 key for this service account and use it as an imagePullSecrets in Kubernetes.
 - [ ] Configure the ACLs on each image in Cloud Storage to give read-only access to the default Compute Engine service account.

+To ensure that Google Kubernetes Engine (GKE) can download container images from Container Registry in a separate project, the correct approach is:

+**[1] In the project where the images are stored, grant the Storage Object Viewer IAM role to the service account used by the Kubernetes nodes.**

+Here’s why this option is correct:

+- **Storage Object Viewer IAM role**: This role grants read access to objects (in this case, container images stored in Container Registry) in Cloud Storage buckets.
+Container Registry uses Cloud Storage buckets to store container images.
+- By granting the Storage Object Viewer role to the service account used by the GKE nodes (usually the Compute Engine default service account), you allow the Kubernetes nodes to fetch container images stored in Container Registry.

+The reasons why the other options are incorrect:

+**[2] When you create the GKE cluster, choose the Allow full access to all Cloud APIs option under 'Access scopes'.**
+- This option grants wide-ranging access to all Cloud APIs but does not specifically grant access to Container Registry images stored in a separate project.
+It's not the recommended approach for securing access to Container Registry.

+**[3] Create a service account, and give it access to Cloud Storage.
+Create a P12 key for this service account and use it as an imagePullSecrets in Kubernetes.**
+- While you can create a service account and generate a key, using a P12 key as an imagePullSecret in Kubernetes is not the standard way to authenticate to Container Registry.
+Kubernetes typically uses Docker configuration file-based secrets (`docker-registry`) to authenticate to private registries like Container Registry.

+**[4] Configure the ACLs on each image in Cloud Storage to give read-only access to the default Compute Engine service account.**
+- Manually configuring ACLs on each image in Cloud Storage is not scalable and not necessary when using IAM roles to manage access.
+Granting the Storage Object Viewer role to the service account is a more efficient and manageable approach.

+Therefore, to ensure that Kubernetes can download images from Container Registry in another project, you should implement **option [1]** by granting the Storage Object Viewer IAM role to the appropriate service account in the project where Container Registry is located.

 **[⬆ Back to Top](#table-of-contents)**